Asini-Jayakody/sentiment-classification/README.md

 # Sentiment Classification Project

 This project implements a sentiment analysis classifier that predicts whether a given text expresses a **positive-1** or **negative-0** sentiment.
 The main approach uses a deep learning model based on a pre-trained DistilBERT transformer.
-Additionally, an LLM-based solution is included to address the same problem with a large language model.

 ---